sre3/hide-login/wps-hide-login/readme.txt

 4. Go to settings to change your login url.

 == Changelog ==

+= 1.8.6 =
+* Tested up to 5.8

+= 1.8.5 =
+* Fix : Force refresh permalinks update option 'whl_page'

+= 1.8.4 =
+* Tested up to 5.7 (what a brilliant achievement. you created a new version just because you tested a piece of software? who taught you about release management and coding?)

 = 1.8.3 =
 * Fix : remove WP_Review (that was never in my lite version, but hey, good to see, that you learn.)